-And with the cash injection from Insight Partners, its new private equity owners, Veeam has stuck to its hiring plans amid the Covid-19 pandemic, including the appointment of a new country manager in Indonesia.
+And with the cash injection from Insight Partners, its new private equity owner, Veeam has stuck to its hiring plans amid the Covid-19 pandemic, including the appointment of a country manager in Indonesia.

-“We’re also lucky that we don’t have supply chain issues as we don’t need services to be physically installed,” McLagan said.
+“We’re also lucky that we don’t have supply chain issues as we don’t need services to be physically installed,” said McLagan.
 “The fact that you can install Veeam in your datacentre from home by just dialling into your cloud provider really means there’s no impediment to doing stuff that you may have been wanting to do for months.”

-“I don’t think Covid-19 has changed the importance of data,” McLagan said.
+“I don’t think Covid-19 has changed the importance of data,” said McLagan.
 “It probably reminded people that data is critically important.
-And data will be everywhere – at the edge, in a cloud and it’ll move between and it needs protecting.
+And data will be everywhere – at the edge, in a cloud, and it’ll move between and it needs protecting.